mhweiner/HMJS/README.md

 HMJS was originally written to be used as a way to organize and encapsulate view components in a HTML5 mobile app.
 Performance and small filesize were key goals.
 Mustache is also ubiquitous, [well documented](https://mustache.github.io/mustache.5.html), simple, 'logicless', [highly portable](https://mustache.github.io/) (it's available in many languages), and one of the fastest JS template engines.
 Mustache templates are usually clean and easy-to-read, yet highly flexible (see lambda functions).
+HMJS is great for use in micro-library frameworks, custom frameworks, or as components within other frameworks.

 ## License